 I know my options now, but how long will this take?

-Wait times will vary between each access pathway, but the fastest route is through authorised prescribers as these practitioners don’t need to wait for the TGA to approve prescriptions.
-If you’re looking into the SAS pathway, wait times can take up to two weeks – however, due to the development of the industry, we are now seeing approvals turned around within 24–48 hours.
+Wait times will vary between each access pathway, but the fastest route is through Authorised Prescribers as these practitioners don’t need to wait for the TGA to approve prescriptions.
+If you’re looking into the SAS pathway, note that it can take between 24–72 hours for your doctor to get a response from the TGA before your script can be provided to you or your treatments made available.

 How do I know where to start?